-There were cross corridor doors with threshold gaps of over 8mm.
 As part of the fire door checks, ensure that these door thresholds are repaired or replaced when their gaps are over 8mm at the base of the doors.
-Work should be carried out by a qualified third party contractor.
+Replace the non-fire-rated glazing with 30-minute REI glass.
+Work to be carried out by a third party accredited fire door company.